 The Armarkat Round Shape Pet Cat Bed is an excellent choice for those who want a budget option for cats that are just starting to get older.
 It comes in multiple colors to help it fit in with the rest of your interior décor.
 It also comes in five sizes, ranging from a 14-inch diameter to a 28-inch diameter.
 The height of the sides changes with each size you go up, typically getting lower.

-This best senior cat bed’s round shape is great for most cats who prefer to curl up into a ball.
+This best senior cat bed’s round shape is great for most cats that prefer to curl up into a ball.
 The company is not as specific with its materials, however.
 We do know that the exterior cover of the bed is made from a high-quality plush fabric.
 The interior is stuffed with cotton, which isn’t the best because it doesn’t hold its shape or provide much joint relief.

-The bottom of the bed helps your cat get in, although there is no entry point around the bolstered sides, making it slightly more complicated.
-The bottom is slip-resistant so it doesn’t easily slide when your cat tries to enter.
+The bottom of the bed helps your cat get in, though there is no entry point around the bolstered sides, making it slightly more complicated.
+The bottom is slip resistant, so it doesn’t easily slide when your cat tries to enter.
 The mat of the bed is easy to remove and wash.

 Buying a bed for your cat can feel overwhelming when you first look for one online.
 There are so many to choose from!
-Since you are trying to pick the best option for an older cat, the search becomes slightly more straightforward.
+Since you are trying to pick the best option for an older cat, though, the search becomes slightly more straightforward.

 As your cat gets older, they have more specific needs.
 Young cats can sleep almost anywhere comfortably, for hours on end.
 Although older cats still happily sleep most of the day away, they can only do it in particular, comfy places if they want to feel spry when they wake up from their catnap.